geropl/github-mcp-go/memory-bank/activeContext.md

 ## Current Focus

-We have released v0.3.0 with all GitHub Actions tools following PRD 001-action-tools (100% complete).
-All read-only tools for GitHub Actions workflows are now fully implemented, tested, and included in the official release.
+We have released v0.3.1 with a bugfix for the GitHub Actions tools.
+This release fixes an issue where most of the GitHub Actions tools were missing from the read-only tools list, which prevented them from being auto-approved when using the `--auto-approve allow-read-only` flag.
+All read-only tools for GitHub Actions workflows are now properly registered and included in the official release.

 Current priorities:
 1. **Testing completion**